d-floe/quartzv4/content/art/10-year-review.md

 ## 2016 - An Emerging Art Style

 2016, especially later on, is when things really start to come together and make sense.
+Early on I was doing figure studies and photo studies, but I also heavily deviated into